akhodakivskiy/VimFx/documentation/styling.md

 }
 ```

-(While speaking of highlighting the current mode, you might be interested in
+(While speaking of highlighting the current mode, if you’re a [config file] user
-reading about the [the `modeDisplayChange` event].)
+you might be interested in reading about the [the `modeDisplayChange` event].)

+[config file]: config-file.md
 [the `modeDisplayChange` event]: api.md#the-modedisplaychange-event